Skip to content

 There you have it - the pain!

-Uncovering pain points is a great tactic for overcoming objections in cold calling.
+Uncovering pain points is an excellent tactic for overcoming objections in cold calling.
 Once you know what they are, you can share how your product or service can solve those pains.

 4. “How much does it cost/what’s the price?”